USCbiostats/slurmR/docker/README.md

 ## Interactive mode

 For interactive mode, type `make interactive` and follow the instructions.
-The interactive mode requires using the `id_rsa.pub` file distributed here;
+The interactive session requires using the `id_rsa.pub` file distributed here;
 otherwise, you can personalize your images by tailoring the Dockerfiles included in the repository.
+Ensure that the file id_rsa is readable/writable only for you, i.e., `chmod 600 id_rsa`.